Men’s Purity Weekend

 · In order to succeed in anything, one needs a wild streak, in the positive sense.
 He who lacks this wild streak can become neither a hero or a Saint.
 The heart must become uncalculating.

-· If a person refuses to strive to become courageous, if he doesn’t strive for real love, then when a difficult situation comes he will become a laughing stock.
+· If a person refuses to strive to become courageous, if he doesn’t strive for real love, when a difficult situation comes, he will become a laughing stock.

 · The warrior takes joy in the fact that he is dying so that others don’t have to.